faradillahnh/oak/azhari-dwiatmoko.md

 :) cuma pengen senyum.
 Ini alay banget sih nulis ginian di pages haha jangan bully aku haha but thanks for lighting my life, for saying "something" I did muhasabah after that.
 It's change my life, a lots.

 inshaAllah I wanna be your backup for always if only Allah gives you for me.
 I hope Allah give you for me :) I want it so bad, really bad.
+Tapi kalo nggak dikasih gpp :) Doain aku nggak marah ya, karna aku nggak tau reaksiku nanti bakal kayak gimana. :(

 I try hard to do what we should do, It's hard, really hard, be prepare to repay.
 I know that you know what's really hard for me to do.
 But anyways, thanks for forcing me to do all the good things.
 Repay for it !!